rebelsky/sams-assorted-musings-reflections/_sketchbook.md

 1. One Art.  _`:miscellaenous:writing:short:sketch:`_
 (see previous notes, too)  And then Sam returns to his normal search for where it was originally published.
 Finds [article on drafts](http://www.english.illinois.edu/maps/poets/a_f/bishop/drafts.htm) and [better article on drafts](https://bluedragonfly10.wordpress.com/2009/06/12/one-art-the-writing-of-loss-in-elizabeth-bishop%E2%80%99s-poetry/).
 Finally found the original publication.
 [_The New Yorker_, 26 April 1976, p.
 40](https://www.newyorker.com/magazine/1976/04/26/one-art).
 Why was that so hard to find?
 Not what I thought.
 I thought  the partner had died.
 They hadn't.

-1. git sack _`:miscellaneous:technical:git:short:`_
-What to do if someone pushes non-working code to the main branch.
-Wow!
-The original title (git lynch) was offensive.
-Sometimes I'm much too clueless.
-(Will I include that note.)

 1. The classroom goes public.  _`:academia:teaching:reaction:`_
 <https://www.chronicle.com/article/What-Happens-in-the-Classroom/243974>